 I Am Good/WellThe sentences "I am good" and "I am well" are both grammatically sound.
-Good and well can both be used as adjectives.
+Remember that "good" and "well" can both be used as adjectives.
 For example:

 - I am good.
 (This means "I am of a fair or high standard.
 Of note, "I am good" also has an idiomatic meaning of "I have what I need.")

 - I am well.
 (This means "I am in good health.")

-GoodThe adjective good means of a fair or high standard.
+GoodThe adjective "good" means "of a fair or high standard."

-WellThe adjective well means in good health.
+WellThe adjective "well" means "in good health."

 - I am a man.
-(Here, man is a noun.
+(Here, "man" is a noun.
 It is the subject complement of "am.")